gymrek-lab/gymreklab.github.io/_posts/2023-09-09-Margoliash-et-al-paper.md

 The L100 and U100 columns are actually the lower and upper bounds of the 100\*(1-5e-8) confidence intervals, but that is rounded to 100 in the column name.

-URLs are of the form:
+The URL for each phenotype is of the form:

 https://margoliash-et-al-2023.s3.amazonaws.com/associations/white\_british\_{phenotype}\_snp\_gwas\_results.tab.gz